ahmetmeleq/Face-Completion---Occlusion-Restoration-GAN/README.md

 2-Open the notebook in Colab, follow the steps written on the top of the notebook.

+* Check the "Results and Discussion" file under the "results" folder to take a look on the progression of this project.

-*Note:* In the "others" folder you can find the code I used to occlude images.
+* In the "others" folder you can find the code I used to occlude images.
 You don't need it since I provided the pickle files in the cloud.

 #### Shared Pickle Data: